-Developing increased self-awareness will require some spaciousnesss in your day for contemplation, listening, and checking-in.
+Developing increased self-awareness will require some spaciousness in your day for contemplation, listening, and checking in.
 Notice if your mind immediately presents resistance to this, and commit to breaking through.
-Build one of these elements in to your weekday morning practice until it feels comfortable and habitual then reassess and add more if you wish:
+Build one of these elements into your weekday morning practice until it feels comfortable and habitual then reassess and add more if you wish:

 - Digital-free wake-up.
 Commit to spending the first 30 minutes of your day without checking your smartphone.

-- Listen to the same 10-15 minute guided mindfulness practice every weekday morning for a month.
+- Meditate.
+Listen to the same 10-15 minute guided mindfulness practice every weekday morning for a month.

 - Better-than-nothing workout.
 Each weekday morning choose three exercises you already know well, do ten reps of each, you are done.

 - Look out of the window for 5 minutes with no other stimulus.
 Notice what is arising in the world.
 Notice what is arising in you.

 You can keep building self-awareness throughout the day by checking in with yourself each time you catch your reflection at work today.
 Feel your feet on the floor and take a conscious breath.
 Inhale fully feeling the physical sensations of the inhale in the body, knowing that you are breathing in, exhale completely, feeling the physical sensations of the exhale, knowing that you are breathing out.
 Ask yourself what am I experiencing at this moment and notice the mix of thoughts emotions and sensations that are present.